MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1/nf-d2d1-id2d1geometry-outline(const d2d1_matrix_3x2_f,id2d1simplifiedgeometrysink).md

 The transform to apply to the geometry outline, or <b>NULL</b>.

 ### -param geometrySink [in]

 Type: <b><a href="https://msdn.microsoft.com/cf877a25-7b9f-4db0-ac53-b4a350795a86">ID2D1SimplifiedGeometrySink</a>*</b>

 The <a href="https://msdn.microsoft.com/cf877a25-7b9f-4db0-ac53-b4a350795a86">ID2D1SimplifiedGeometrySink</a> to which the geometry's transformed outline is appended.

-#### - flatteningTolerance

-Type: <b>FLOAT</b>

-The maximum error allowed when constructing a polygonal approximation of the geometry.
-No point in the polygonal representation will diverge from the original geometry by more than the flattening tolerance.
-Smaller values produce more accurate results but cause slower execution.

 ## -returns